paulmoreau40/EEG-POLYRETINA/README.md

 │
 ├── /figures/
-│   ├── AnalysisPlots               # Outputs of the analysis (heatmaps, power spectra, topoplots) │   ├── BehaviouralAnalysisPlots    # Outputs of the behavioural analysis (barplots and boxplots of success rate and trial time)
-│   ├── ProcessingPlots             # Figures produced during the processing steps │       ├── /AutoBadSampsCleaning/
+│   ├── AnalysisPlots               # Outputs of the analysis (heatmaps, power spectra, topoplots) │   ├── BehaviouralAnalysisPlots    # Outputs of the behavioural analysis (success rate and trial time) │   ├── ProcessingPlots             # Figures produced during the processing steps │       ├── /AutoBadSampsCleaning/
 │       ├── /ChannelsImport/